-The Supersymmetry circuit topology was granted a U.S. patent in 1994, and is the result of 19 years of effort by Nelson Pass.
+Called Supersymmetry[TM], the circuit topology was granted a U.S. patent in 1994, and is the result of 19 years of effort by Pass.
 The amplifier uses highly matched components in a classically simple balanced Class A circuit.
 The amplifier contains only two simple stages: the first is a balanced single-ended Class A voltage gain stage.
-Its output drives a bank of high power Mosfets operated as voltage followers.
+Its output drives a bank of high power Mosfets operated as voltage followers without feedback.